Stephen Mandel: Public works

 According to sporting organization 'SportAccord', the city has a Silver class partnership with the convention, enabling Edmonton to host many world classed events awarded during the Mandel administration.
 The city is one of six host cities of the 2015 FIFA Women's World Cup.

+Mandel committed to reversing the tendency towards declining investment and architectural standards in Edmonton's public buildings, declaring that "our tolerance for crap is now zero."
+During his mayoral tenure, Edmonton reinstated the role of City Architect and hired Carol Bélanger, who redesigned the procurement process for public buildings.

 Edmonton Downtown arena

 Edmonton Oilers CEO Daryl Katz has entered into an agreement with the city of Edmonton to joint finance the construction of a new arena for the hockey team which the city will own.
 The entertainment complex, arena and plaza along with neighbourhood development, and adjacent Winter Garden LRT Station costing $35M has an estimated budget of $601 Million CAD.
 The project will be financed between the city with a seed fund valued at $219M CAD.
 Katz Group will contribute $143M and invest in the neighbouring land development.
 The Albertan government won't fund the arena as Mandel anticipated however the provincial government inadvertently funded $170M through the Municipal Sustainability Initiative. $125M will be raised through ticket surcharges.